robvclarke/Portfolio-2-Javascript/README.md

 ## Design

 I designed all the graphics in Adobe Illustrator.
 I used the grid and live paint tools to create the 8bit style retro graphics.
+The main points of inspiration were the three castles burning on the Dublin crest worn by the GAA team.
+I also took inspiration from the original video game 'DOOM' for the PC for the game over screen.
+In the DOOM game as your health decreased your face became more bloody so I created an illustration of the president of Ireland Michael D Higgins looking a bit worse for wear when you get a game over and one of him wearing shades enjoying a smoke when you complete it.
+I used the three castles again to represent your three lives, with you losing a castle for each incorrect answer.
+The various forms of transport themselves make up the rest of the illustrations along with a simple 8bit dublin city skyline.

 ![Graphics](/assets/images/graphics.png)